franciscop/brownies/readme.md

 local.token = 42;          // Set it
 const res = local.token;   // Get it
-delete local.token;        // Lose it
+delete local.token;        // Remove it
 ```